Goldman Sachs Group Reaffirms Sell Rating for Apple (NASDAQ:AAPL)

-Goldman Sachs Group reaffirmed their sell rating on shares of Apple (NASDAQ:AAPL) in a research report released on Friday morning, Borsen Zeitung reports.
-Goldman Sachs Group currently has a $236.00 price objective on the iPhone maker’s stock.
+Apple (NASDAQ:AAPL)‘s stock had its “sell” rating reissued by equities research analysts at Goldman Sachs Group in a research note issued on Friday, Borsen Zeitung reports.
+They presently have a $243.00 price target on the iPhone maker’s stock.
+Goldman Sachs Group’s price target points to a potential downside of 15.94% from the company’s current price.

-AAPL has been the topic of several other reports.
-DZ Bank reaffirmed a buy rating on shares of Apple in a report on Monday, March 23rd.
-Royal Bank of Canada set a $358.00 price target on Apple and gave the company a buy rating in a report on Tuesday, February 18th.
-Wedbush restated a buy rating and set a $335.00 target price (up previously from $235.00) on shares of Apple in a report on Wednesday, April 22nd.
-Argus reaffirmed a buy rating and set a $350.00 price target (up from $300.00) on shares of Apple in a research report on Friday, January 10th.
-Finally, Barclays reaffirmed a neutral rating and set a $268.00 price target on shares of Apple in a research report on Thursday, March 26th.
-Four investment analysts have rated the stock with a sell rating, twelve have assigned a hold rating and thirty have assigned a buy rating to the stock.
-The stock has a consensus rating of Buy and a consensus price target of $288.19.
+Several other research firms have also recently issued reports on AAPL.
+Evercore ISI began coverage on shares of Apple in a report on Friday, February 7th.
+They issued a “buy” rating and a $365.00 price objective for the company.
+New Street Research raised shares of Apple from a “reduce” rating to a “neutral” rating in a research report on Wednesday, January 29th.
+DA Davidson dropped their price objective on shares of Apple from $370.00 to $355.00 and set a “buy” rating on the stock in a research report on Friday.
+BidaskClub downgraded shares of Apple from a “buy” rating to a “hold” rating in a research note on Thursday.
+Finally, Cowen reduced their price objective on shares of Apple from $370.00 to $335.00 and set an “outperform” rating on the stock in a research note on Friday, April 3rd.
+Four investment analysts have rated the stock with a sell rating, fourteen have issued a hold rating and twenty-nine have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and a consensus price target of $296.60.

 Apple Inc designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 It also sells various related services.
 The company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, HomePod, iPod touch, and other Apple-branded and third-party accessories.